 The following discussion should be read in conjunction with, and is qualified in its entirety by, the condensed consolidated financial statements and the notes thereto included in this Quarterly Report on Form 10-Q (the "Report").
 The following discussion contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 and the provisions of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 Forward-looking statements involve substantial risks and uncertainties.
-When used in this Report, the words "anticipate," "believe," "estimate," "expect," "will," "seeks," "should," "would," "may," and similar expressions, as they relate to our management or us, are intended to identify such forward-looking statements.
-Our actual results, performance, or achievements could differ materially from those expressed in or implied by these forward-looking statements as a result of a variety of factors, including those set forth under "Risk Factors" in our Quarterly Report on Form 10-Q for the fiscal quarter ended June 30, 2021, as well as those described elsewhere in this Report and in our other public fillings.
+When used in this Report, the words "anticipate," "believe," "estimate," "expect," will," "seeks," "should," "could," "would," "may," and similar expressions, as they relate to our management or us, are intended to identify such forward-looking statements.
+Our actual results, performance, or achievements could differ materially from those expressed in or implied by these forward-looking statements as a result of a variety of factors, including those set forth under "Risk Factors" in our Quarterly Report on Form 10-Q for the fiscal quarter ended June 30, 2021, as well as those described elsewhere in this Report and in our other public filings.
 The risks included are not exhaustive and additional factors could adversely affect our business and financial performance.
 We operate in a very competitive and rapidly changing environment.
-New risk factors emerge from time-to-time and it is not possible for management to predict all such risk factors, nor can it assess the impact of all such risk factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements.
+New risk factors emerge from time-to-time and it is not possible for management to predict all such risk factors, nor can it assess the impact of all such risk factors on our business or the extent to which any factor, or combination of factors, may cause actual results for any future period.
+We do not undertake any obligation to update any forward-looking statements.
 Historical operating results are not necessarily indicative of the trends in operating results for any future period.
-We do not undertake any obligation to update any forward-looking statements made in this Report.
-Accordingly, investors should use caution in relying on past for
+We do not undertake any obligation to update any forward-looking statements at the time they are made, to anticipate future results